rust-cli/book/src/in-depth/exit-code.md

 When an error occurs, it gets a bit more complicated, though.
 In the wild,
-many tools exit with `1` when a common failure ocurrs.
+many tools exit with `1` when a common failure occurs.
 Currently, Rust sets an exit code of `101` when the process panicked.
 Beyond that, people have done many things in their programs.